 On this Challenge you get to spend two weeks working in the local community on a range of projects aimed at improving education quality before ending your journey with the amazing 5-day Salkantay trek to Machu Picchu!

-During your first two weeks you’ll be immersed in the local culture in and around the Sacred Valley, working in one of our partner schools to deliver a range of educational workshops.
-You could be running sessions that focus on conversational English, life skills, the environment, creative arts and sports!
-We encourage our volunteers to be creative and deliver fun workshops that will engage the children and allow them to learn hands-on.
+During your first two weeks you’ll be immersed in the local culture in and around the Sacred Valley, volunteering in one of our partner schools to deliver a range of educational workshops.
+You could be teaching sessions that focus on conversational English, life skills, the environment, creative arts and sports!
+We encourage our volunteers to be creative and teach fun workshops that will engage the children and allow them to learn hands-on.

 In your third week you’ll head off the beaten track on the Salkantay route to Machu Picchu.
 The 5 day trek will test your endurance, reaching 4600m above sea level as you reach the summit of Salkantay Mountain.
 The awe-inspiring views will keep you going as you pass the unbelievable Humantay Lake and finally reach Machu Picchu in an epic final day!

-After an orientation and induction when you arrive, your project days during your volunteering weeks will be Monday - Friday, with the weekends free to travel and explore.
+After an orientation and induction when you arrive, your project days during your volunteering weeks will be Monday - Friday, with the weekends free to do your own travel.
 We recommend heading to UNESCO World Heritage city Cusco and making a trip to the infamous Rainbow Mountain!

-After your Challenge you can join our optional extension trip and spend a week in the mysterious Amazon rainforest.
+After your volunteer program you can join our optional extension trip for $900 and spend a week in the mystical Amazon rainforest!
 You'll visit the Wayquecha and Villa Carmen biological stations, based in the most protected environmental area in South America and home to some of the rarest ecosystems on the planet!
 Trekking through the jungle, you'll walk through waterfalls, spot incredible native animals and see myriads of interesting jungle plants.
 Near the end of the week you'll visit the Santa Rosa de Huacaria community to learn how native tribes have managed to keep their traditional customs to survive in the jungle, even trying out a few of them yourself!

 This program has been really amazing, getting to know the kids and actually leaving a mark in a school in a different country is so cool.Shania Watson - University of Queensland student